ahmadmusaddiq/gdg-devfest-2020-demo/README.md

 To install the have two options.
 You only have to either pick one.

+If both of these fail, then go to Option 3 by using Google Colab instead.

 #### Option 1: Installing Anaconda

 If you are new to programming and is unfamiliar on how to set up your development environment, then the easiest way is to start by installing Anaconda from [here](https://www.anaconda.com/products/individual).
 This route is the easiest for absolute beginners.